 The global pandemic has affected everyone’s mental health to one degree or another.
 In 2022, more companies will look at measures related to their employees’ mental, physical and financial health when making performance and retention predictions.

-Thanks to the increased automation of workforce management, managers should have more time to prioritize mental health in the workplace.
+Thanks to the increased automation of modern workforce management, managers should have more time to prioritize mental health in the workplace.

 Companies with a culture of caring that includes access to mental health resources such as counselors and therapists, along with support for work-life balance will find it easier to attract and retain the best team members.